 Does it make sense to keep growing market share at the expense of profitability

 However, this view has changed.
 Companies are increasingly questioning whether this logic is in fact always correct.
-Some have suggested that the theory was based on a somewhat flawed conclusion from a study which found that market share and profitability are correlated.
+Some have suggested that the theory was based on a somewhat flawed conclusion from a study that found that market share and profitability are correlated.
 Yet, a correlation between market share and profitability does not mean that market share necessarily leads to profitability.
-Clearly correlation and causality are not the same thing as many statisticians will concur.
+Clearly correlation and causality are not the same things, as many statisticians will concur.

 Additionally, the notion that high market share results in ever decreasing costs and therefore higher profitability is also debatable.
 In the 1970s this may have been the case.
-In fact this may still be the case in certain industries.
-However, we have all seen price wars to build individual competitors’ market share, that do not leave the overall industry, or most of its competitors, any better off than when they started the price war.
+In fact, this may still be the case in certain industries.
+However, we have all seen price wars to build individual competitors’ market share, that does not leave the overall industry, or most of its competitors, any better off than when they started the price war.
 Besides the obvious disadvantage of too much production capacity chasing too few customers in a market, other considerations such as evolving technologies also play a role.

 How technology is changing the competitive playing field

 As technology changes, the need to produce large volumes to constantly lower cost is no longer always a prerequisite.
 More to the point, the fact that products and services can, in fact, be customized more easily, and at a lower cost with emergent technologies, suggests that they have the potential to be more differentiated and can, therefore, command higher prices than their competitors’ offerings.

 For instance, consider how 3-D printing has allowed manufacturers to produce cheaper molds for injection molding in short periods of time.
 This provides them with the benefit of being able to customize their products for different segments rather than being forced to provide one product only due to the high cost of producing an injection mold.